Guglielmo Arena

-Guglielmo Arena (born 23 December 1973) is a Swiss football manager.
+Guglielmo Arena (born 23 December 1973) is an Italian-Swiss football manager.

 Career

 In 2011, Arena was appointed manager of Singaporean side Étoile FC.

 In 2012, he was appointed manager of Algerian side CR Belouizdad.
 In 2018, he was appointed manager of Zambian side Buildcon FC.

 After that, he was appointed manager of Swiss side FC Conthey.
 In 2020, he was appointed manager of Moroccan side RC Oued Zem.
+On 2026 march he was appointed as head coach of Nepal Men's National Team.